RustDesert/GodWords/README.md

 This is basically a extension of the r2p.py file from canvas.
 This language is basically writting sign operators looks like English which we are using normally.

-This language will translate into code which could be performed by Python.
+This language will translate into code which could be executed in Python.

 The language is consisted of two parts: "I", and other "Gods".
 "I" can define variables, print variables without any other expressions such as if or while.